MohineAlam/Automatic_Plant_Watering_System/README.md

 ### - To check that the explorer hat has been connected to the 40 pin GPIO connector on the Raspberry Pi correctly:
  - Make sure you have placed the hat with the bread board ontop of the Pi before the next step
  - Run the command:
-python test_explorerhat.py
+-python test_explorerhat.py
  - You should see all three LED colours flash and a message to you
 ### - To check that the water pump has been connected to the motor port correctly:
  - Place the water pump inside a container with water and the plastic tubing inside a recipient container
  - Run the command:
-python test_pump.py
+-python test_pump.py
  - The terminal should show you two messages and water should be pumped into the empty container for 5 seconds
 ### - To check that the moisture sensor has been made correctly and connected to the analog one, output one and ground correctly
  - Make sure all the jumper wires are in the correct terminals and the screws are inside the soil of your plant
  - Run the command:
-python test_sensor.py
+-python test_sensor.py
  - The terminal should show you a message and the voltage from your sensor
 ### - To check that the sensor and pump communicate correctly
  - Run the command:
-python test_pump_sensor_communication.py
+-python test_pump_sensor_communication.py
  - If the pump and sensor communicate successfully, you should see messages on the terminal, the voltage unit, and (if the plant needs watering) the pump switched on